 Aegon UK’s IGC is chaired by Ian Pittaway and including Ian is made up of five members; three independent members and two Aegon UK members.

-*Ian and Colin are corporate IGC members.
-This means they are employed by companies which provide professional independent services, and Aegon UK’s service contract is with the company rather than the individual.
+Ian and Alison are corporate IGC members.
+This means they're employed by companies which provide professional independent services, and Aegon UK’s service contract is with the company rather than the individual.

 Terms of Reference

-The Terms of Reference applicable to our IGC are available here(Opens new window).
+Read the Terms of Reference applicable to our IGC.

 Value for money principles

-The IGC has developed its own value for money principles to reflect Aegon UK’s book of business, taking into account customer research.
-It will assess Aegon UK’s approach to workplace pensions against these ahead of publishing its first Annual Report by April 2016.
-Its value for money principles reflect research amongst Aegon UK’s customers and also amongst broader consumers which asked what they regarded as key to value for money.
+The IGC has developed its own value for money principles to reflect Aegon UK’s book of business.
+These value for money principles reflect research amongst Aegon UK’s customers and also amongst broader consumers which asked what they regarded as key to value for money.

 The findings showed that as well as looking for low charges and good returns on their investments, customers want a choice of funds, which are responsive to the appetite for investment risk they have and that they want to be able to keep track of their policy’s performance online.
 These are all reflected in the principles.

-If you are a member of a workplace pension scheme with Aegon UK, then the IGC’s work is important to you.
-Aegon UK and its IGC work together to ensure workplace pension schemes offer value for money in line with the principles the IGC has developed.
-The IGC will be publishing its first Annual Report, along with the value for money principles, by April 2016, where it will give its opinion on the value for money offered by Aegon UK’s workplace pension schemes.
+If you're a member of a workplace pension scheme with Aegon UK, then the IGC’s work is important to you.
+Aegon UK and its IGC work together to make sure workplace pension schemes offer value for money in line with the principles the IGC has developed.

 Get in touch

-If you would like to contact the IGC, you can get in touch by email at email@example.com
+The IGC is particularly keen to hear from workplace pension members.
+If you'd like to contact the IGC, you can get in touch by email at email@example.com.